Hieromon/AutoConnect/mkdocs/achandling.md

 ### <i class="fa fa-desktop"></i> Where to pick up the values

-The sketch receives the values of AutoConnectElements entered in a custom Web page after sending, but it is not the handler of the page where the values entered.
+A sketch composed of handlers can receive the value of AutoConnectElements entered in a custom Web page after sending, but that handler is different from the page where the value was entered.
 It is necessary to be aware that can accept the entered values by the next page handler after the transition.

 Usually, two ways to retrieve entered values we have.
 One is to use the [ESP8266WebServer::arg](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#getting-information-about-request-arguments) (or WebServer::arg for ESP32) function in the [`on handler`](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#client-request-handlers) attached by ESP8266WebServer (WebServer w/ESP32 also).